 The unusual multi-coloured landscape of Iceland

-• Perfect for: Fire and ice
+• Best for: Fire and ice

-This 55km hiking trail has been rated one of the best in the world by the National Geographic, and it's easy to see why.
+This hiking trail has been rated one of the best in the world by the National Geographic, and it's easy to see why.
 The Laugavegur trail takes you through rainbow coloured mountains, past hot springs, over glaciers and volcanic slopes.

 The trail begins in the colourful, geothermally active Landmannalaugar Nature Reserve.
 You’ll ascend the black obsidian slopes of Hrafntinnusker and cross the sparse black ash field of Mælifellssandur.
 From there you’ll pass into Þórsmörk, ‘The Valley of Thor’, a surprisingly green area nestled between three glaciers.